erwinmintiens/signinghubapi/README.md

 This package can be used to create a ```Connection``` object which connects to SigningHub.

 Required parameters are:
-- An URL;
+- An URL

+Optional parameters are:
 - An API connector client ID;
-- An API connector client secret.
+- An API connector client secret;

-Optional parameters are:
 - A username (email address) to authenticate with;
 - A password to authenticate with;
 - A scope to authenticate with;